Gladstone NOW: The Campaign Join Us on the Journey

 Antimicrobial resistance is on the rise—and the consequences are deadly.
 More than 39 million people around the world could die from drug-resistant infections over the next 25 years, according to new analysis by the Global Research on Antimicrobial Resistance Project.
 It’s a crisis that puts many gains of modern medicine at risk.

 In response, scientists are stepping up efforts to develop a new generation of antimicrobial drugs.
-One of those scientists is Sukrit Silas, PhD, assistant investigator at Gladstone Institutes, who’s research is focused on harnessing the therapeutic power of bacteriophages—more commonly known as “phages.”
+One of those scientists is Sukrit Silas, PhD, assistant investigator at Gladstone Institutes, whose research is focused on harnessing the therapeutic power of bacteriophages—more commonly known as “phages.”

 Phages are viruses that naturally infect and often kill bacteria in our bodies and throughout all of Earth’s ecosystems, making them a promising alternative for treating infections.
 Silas, who joined Gladstone in August, will carry out large-scale screens of tens of thousands of phage genes in wild bacterial strains to identify those with the best potential to counter today’s top antimicrobial threats.